 Most home heating and cooling systems, including forced air heating systems, do not mechanically bring fresh air into the house.
 Opening windows and doors, operating window or attic fans, when the weather permits, or running a window air conditioner with the vent control open increases the outdoor ventilation rate.
 Local bathroom or kitchen fans that exhaust outdoors remove contaminants directly from the room where the fan is located and increase the outdoor air ventilation rate.

 It is particularly important to take as many of these steps as possible while you are involved in short-term activities that can generate elevated levels of pollutants — for example, painting, paint stripping, heating with kerosene heaters, cooking, or engaging in maintenance and hobby activities such as welding, soldering, or sanding.
-You might also choose to do some of these activities outdoors if you can and if weather permits.
+You might also choose to do some of these activities outdoors if you can and if the weather permits.

 Advanced designs of new homes are starting to feature mechanical systems that bring outdoor air into the home.
 Some of these designs include energy-efficient heat recovery ventilators (also known as air-to-air heat exchangers).